ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 ## The player UI on YouTube doesn't go away

-You may have it set to permanently show in **Settings > Accessibility**.
-Otherwise, this issue occurs randomly and the only fix is to restart the app.
+You may set it to show in **Settings > Accessibility** permanently.
+Otherwise, this issue occurs randomly, and currently, the only fix is to restart the app.

 ## The shorts button on YouTube is gone